-This document provides best practice recommendations for policies and procedures regarding how to conduct-limited examinations of latent friction ridge impression evidence, and proper documentation for these examinations.
+This document provides best practice recommendations for policies and procedures regarding limited examinations of latent friction ridge impression evidence, and proper documentation for these examinations.
 Limited exams are partial analyses, comparisons, and/or processing that do not fully utilize the capabilities of a Forensic Service Provider (FSP).